What Size Bathroom Vanity do I Need for 2 Sinks?

 - 48-Inch: One of the most versatile sizes is the 48-inch.
 With the amount of space provided, you have the option of having either one or two sinks.
 This vanity size is ideal for a master en suite or a roomy guest bathroom.

 - 72-Inch: A 72-inch bathroom vanity is a real luxury item.
 Made for large master bathrooms, its roomy width can easily accommodate two sinks with a vast amount of counter space.
 It is a beautiful piece that couples who share a bathroom love.
-One of the key reasons why homeowners get this bathroom vanity is because of its storage solutions.
-Besides accommodating double sinks, it also has plenty of space for cabinets, shelves, and drawers.
+One of the key reasons why homeowners get this bathroom vanity is because of how much additional bathroom storage it can provide.

 Is a Double Bathroom Vanity Right For Me?